Thursday, July 7, 2022

 Getting to the Retreat: All guests meet Arupa at College of the Redwoods’ south parking lot at 9:30 to check in, pay the balance of the fee, and car pool to the MORRIS GRAVES FOUNDATION.
 The gravel road to the retreat is private property and is personally maintained by Robert Yarber, so car-pooling is mandatory of all guests.

 There’s More!!
 Join the Annual Open Painting Retreat!
-Participants may also attend the Open Painting Retreat, following the workshop August 14 and 15.
+Participants may also attend the Open Painting Retreat, following the workshop on July 8 and 9.
 Registration is required – this retreat fills quickly.
 Please read the Open Painting Retreat post for thorough description.
 The additional Friday and/or Saturday fees are reduced from $50 per day to $35 per day for paid Workshop students.
 Lunches for the Open Painting Retreat are potluck or self-provided.
 Maximum number of participants: 12

 More Information about this Workshop and the weekend Open Painting Retreat: Contact Arupa Richardson directly: email@example.com or 707-476-0635